iDigBio/idb-backend/README.md

     apt-get install libxml2 libxslt1-dev ffmpeg fonts-dejavu-core

+Additional dependencies that may be needed to install the pip package or to use the libraries on Ubuntu 14.04:

+    apt-get install libsystemd-journal-dev libsystemd-daemon-dev libsystemd-login-dev libgeos-dev

 ### Package installation

 This package itself needs to be installed to generate the CLI